 Visas should be arranged in one’s home country as African bureaucracy is notoriously slow.
 In general, they cost between $20-$50 and can usually be renewed for a reasonable fee in-country near expiration.
 Personal

 safety should not be an overwhelming concern if one exercises common sense and does sufficient pre-trip research.
-However, trouble can appear without warning; the BBC World Service on shortwave radio (or via the web, if you have access) and the United Nations’ IRIN news network are indispensable for keeping abreast of breaking developments.
-The U.S. State Department also provides updated travel advisories and country reports with links to register online at U.S. embassies across the region.
+However, trouble can appear without warning; the BBC World Service on shortwave radio (or via the web, if you have access) is indispensable for keeping abreast of breaking developments.
+The U.S. State Department provides travel advisories and country reports with links to register online at U.S. embassies across the region.

 Take Time for Travel